- The latest research on Alzheimer's disease from the molecular underpinnings of the disease to its associated behaviors.

-|Sally Albrecht, MS||President, Activities and Interventions in Dementia, Inc. (AID)|
+|Sally Albrecht, MA||President, Activities and Interventions in Dementia, Inc. (AID)|

 |Gjumrakch Aliev, MD, PhD||University of Atlanta, USA|

-|Neelima B. Chauhan, PhD||University of Illinois, Chicago, IL, USA|
+|Neelima B Chauhan, PhD||University of Illinois, Chicago, IL, USA|

-|John James Cotter, PhD||Virginia Commonwealth University, USA|
+|John Cotter, PhD||Virginia Commonwealth University, USA|

 |Jeffrey L. Cummings, MD||Cleveland Clinic Lou Ruvo Center for Brain Health, Las Vegas, Nevada, USA|

-|Neal E. Cutler, PhD||Prof. of Financial Gerontology|
+|Neal E. Cutler, PhD||American Institute of Financial Gerontology, USA|

 |F. Richard Ferraro, PhD||University of North Dakota, USA|

-|Iliana Gozes, PhD||Prof. of Clinical Biochemistry, Tel Aviv University, Israel|
+|Iliana Gozes, PhD||Sackler Medical School, Tel Aviv University, Tel Aviv, Israel|

-|Steven Greenberg, MD, PhD||Neurologist|
+|Steven M Greenberg, MD, PhD||Massachusetts General Hospital, USA|

-|Victor W. Henderson, MD, MS||Stanford University, USA|
+|Victor A Henderson, MD, MS||Stanford University, USA|

-|Yeun-Shan Ho, PhD||The Hong Kong Polytechnic University, Hong Kong, China|
+|Yuen-Shan Ho, PhD||The Hong Kong Polytechnic University, Hong Kong, China|